bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 $cal(I)_("real")$ defines the real-world distribution of initial states and $TT_("real")$ defines the distribution of real-world transitions, therefore it is severely limited by event rarity.
 A drone might spend 90% of its time hovering or flying gentle trajectories, even though we trained it to handle aggressive aerobatics in simulation.

 This reveals the core problem: *we're optimizing an incomplete specification*.
 The reward function $R$ is just one component---the full specification includes the distribution of tasks, state initializations, and scenarios we encounter.
 In simulation, we deliberately crafted this distribution to include diverse tasks, edge cases, and emergency maneuvers.
-These design choices _are_ the specification, encoded in the learned Q-values.
+Notice that these design choices are part of the specification, encoded in the learned Q-values.
 But during real-world adaptation, the optimization only sees the narrow slice of reality we can safely collect, missing the full behavioral specification we intended.

 === Catastrophic Forgetting as Specification Failure <chap:adaptation_anchors:spec_problem:forgetting>